rocky/python-decompile3/README.rst

 See Also
 --------

-* https://github.com/zrax/pycdc : purports to support all versions of Python.
-It is written in C++ and is most accurate for Python versions around 2.7 and 3.3 when the code was more actively developed.
-Accuracy for more recent versions of Python 3 and early versions of Python are especially lacking.
-See its `issue tracker <https://github.com/zrax/pycdc/issues>`_ for details.
-Currently lightly maintained.
-* https://code.google.com/archive/p/unpyc3/ : supports Python 3.2 only.
-The above projects use a different decompiling technique than what is used here.
-Currently unmaintained.
+* https://github.com/andrew-tavera/unpyc37/ : indirect fork of https://code.google.com/archive/p/unpyc3/ The above projects use a different decompiling technique than what is used here.
+Instructions are walked.
+Some instructions use the stack to generate strings, while others don't.
+Because control flow isn't dealt with directly, it too suffers the same problems as the various `uncompyle` and `decompyle` prorgrams.
-* https://github.com/figment/unpyc3/ : fork of above, but supports Python 3.3 only.
-Includes some fixes like supporting function annotations.
-Currently unmaintained.
-* https://github.com/wibiti/uncompyle2 : supports Python 2.7 only, but does that fairly well.
-There are situations where `decompyle3` results are incorrect while `uncompyle2` results are not, but more often decompyle3 is correct when uncompyle2 is not.
-Because `decompyle3` adheres to accuracy over idiomatic Python, `uncompyle2` can produce more natural-looking code when it is correct.
-Currently `uncompyle2` is lightly maintained.
-See its issue `tracker <https://github.com/wibiti/uncompyle2/issues>`_ for more details
-* `How to report a bug <https://github.com/rocky/python-decompile3/blob/master/HOW-TO-REPORT-A-BUG.md>`_
-* The HISTORY_ file.
 * https://github.com/rocky/python-xdis : Cross Python version disassembler
 * https://github.com/rocky/python-xasm : Cross Python version assembler
 * https://github.com/rocky/python-decompile3/wiki : Wiki Documents which describe the code and aspects of it in more detail